Such is the Power of Sides

 Everything you need to know about sake

 Japan’s reputation for food and drink has global appeal and its national drink sake is starting to make waves abroad too.
 A rice-based alcohol that has been held in almost mythic regard, it’s often surrounded by ceremony when served and yet can be completely unceremonious at other times.
 For the Japanophiles, the drinkers and the curious, we asked sake seller Sayaka Hashida of sakenomism to demystify this alcoholic beverage.
-The basic profile of sake by SSI (The Sake Service Institute) Intern

 The rise to power of rosé wine